crossminer/FOCUS/tools/PAM/README.md

 ```
 where <PAM_root> is the directory where you have cloned the repository.
 In our case, we set it to ```/home/admin/Desktop/PAM/```.

+These python scripts are developed by [@claudioDsi](https://github.com/claudioDsi) during his thesis work.